-You can host your Django app effortlessly on PythonAnyWhere server.
-If you are using the database in your app then it is strongly recommended to take backup of database to avoid loss of data.
+You can host your Django app effortlessly on the PythonAnyWhere server.
+If you are using the database in your app then it is strongly recommended to take the backup of the database to avoid loss of data.

-This PythonAnyWhere article explain the process to take sql dump.
+This PythonAnyWhere article explains the process to take SQL dump.
 We will extend the same article to take database backup periodically and delete the old files.

-As explained in the article we can use below command to take backup.
+As explained in the article we can use the below command to take backup.

 mysqldump -u yourusername -h yourusername.mysql.pythonanywhere-services.com 'yourusername$dbname' > db-backup.sql

-We need to run this command in home directory.
+We need to run this command in the home directory.

 To take the backup periodically, we will write a small script.